farzadafi/Design_Pattern/Factory_Method/view_engine/Readme.md

         }
 ```

-and this is bad because your user has friction with creating the view engine and he should know all thing about the view
+and this is bad because in every method of every controller , where we call the render method, we have to pass view engine
-engine
+, like GlassViewEngine or other view engine, and this is hard for client for your framework

 ### view_engine_3